alihashmiii/particle-based-simulation-nodal-lefty/README.md

 # Particle-based-reaction-diffusion-simulation-nodal-lefty
-an attempt to model reaction diffusion using particles
+an attempt to model reaction diffusion using particles (code was prototyped quickly, hence i did not optimize it for speed)

 `@Author: Ali Hashmi`